5 Things to Know About the macOS Big Sur 11.2.2 Update

 macOS Big Sur 11.2.2 Problems

-macOS Big Sur 11.2.2 is already causing problems for some Mac users.
+macOS Big Sur 11.2.2 is causing problems for some Mac users.

 Mac users are complaining about installation issues, UI lag, issues with first and third-party apps, abnormal battery drain, iMessage issues, Wi-Fi problems, lockups, freezes, and crashes.